Create a Survey in less than 60 seconds!

 The next step in the customer intelligence process is deploying your customer experience tech to collect customer data.

-That said, always bear in mind the type of data you’re planning to target.
+That said, always remember the type of data you plan to target.
 You don’t want to target the wrong audience if you’re looking for specific results!

 Before moving on, let’s take a quick look at an example of the types of data you’d collect in an example scenario.